 During my recent trip to Lebanon, I was blessed to have the opportunity to visit a school that is being operated by one of SAT-7’s partners, Heart for Lebanon.
 As we entered the school, the smiles and laughter on the students’ faces were contagious.
 We were welcomed with open arms, beautiful smiles and hearts full of love.
-I learned a few minutes later that all of these children are orphans, displaced from everything and everyone they thought was normal in their homeland, Syria.
+I learned a few minutes later that several of these children are orphans or have lost at least one parent, displaced from everything and everyone they thought was normal in their homeland, Syria.
 They gathered around me as though I was royalty, and wanted to hug me.
 Several of the girls insisted that I sit with them.
 I was honored to sit with these beautiful girls.
 We shared smiles and hugs with each other.

 Their English teacher informed me that one of the girls—I’ll call her “S”—wanted to give me a gift.
 Unlike some of the girls, my new special friend was well dressed and clean.
 Like the others, she was very polite.
 “S” didn’t speak but a few words in English and she insisted the English teacher continue to translate for us.